Jeff Shaw (politician)

-Jeffrey William Shaw, QC (10 October 1949 – 11 May 2010) was an Australian lawyer, judge and former Attorney General of New South Wales.
+Jeffrey William Shaw, QC (10 October 1949 – 11 May 2010) was an Australian lawyer, judge and Labor politician.
+A barrister who specialised in industrial law, he was a member of the New South Wales Legislative Council from 1990 to 2000 and served as Attorney General and Minister for Industrial Relations in the government of Bob Carr from 1995 to 2000.

+Shaw was appointed a judge of the Supreme Court of New South Wales in 2003 but resigned the following year following a drink-driving incident.
+He returned to legal practice and teaching, and died in 2010.

 Early life and education

 Shaw was educated at Boronia Park and Chatswood public schools, and Hunters Hill High School where he was a Sergeant in the school Cadet Corps.
 He graduated in Arts and Law at the University of Sydney in 1973, and also spent a period studying at Templeton College, Oxford.

 He married Elizabeth Bryant on 21 December 1974 and they had two sons.

 Legal career

 Shaw was admitted as a solicitor of the New South Wales Supreme Court in 1975 and as a barrister of that same court the following year.
 On 12 November 1986, Shaw was appointed Queen's Counsel.
 He specialised in industrial law.

 Politics

-Shaw was a member of the Labor Party (ALP).
-During the 1970s Shaw was a leading intellectual figure of the NSW ALP left.
-He frequently contributed to the left's publication Socialist Industrial Labour and later Challenge.
-With others such as Joan Evatt, Wayne Haylen, Peter Crawford, Laurie Ferguson, and Pam Allan he successfully organised the unprecedented left takeover in NSW Young Labor in 1973–74, becoming Senior Vice President.
-During this period he was an official of the Public Service Association of NSW and later a solicitor with labor law firm Taylor & Scott.
+Shaw joined the Labor Party (ALP) in his youth and was active on its left in Sydney.
+A keen reader and organiser, he became secretary of his local Gladesville branch and was part of a group that ended the right wing's long dominance of NSW Young Labor; he went on to defeat Bob Carr for election as a National Young Labor delegate to the party's national conference.
+During this period he was an official of the Public Service Association of NSW and later a solicitor with the labour law firm Taylor & Scott.

 Shaw was a candidate for the New South Wales Legislative Assembly seat of Eastwood in the 1981 NSW election.
 He was defeated by the incumbent, veteran Liberal Jim Clough.

 Shaw was appointed to fill a casual vacancy in the New South Wales Legislative Council in May 1990, representing the Labor Party.
 The ALP was in opposition at the time, and Shaw served as Shadow Minister for Industrial Relations and Local Government from 1991 to 1995.